hienvuvg/hienvuvg.github.io/_pages/mmcows.md

 <hr style="border: 1px; border-top: none; margin-bottom: 5px;">
 <p style="font-size: 25px; text-align: center; margin-top: 0;"><strong>Citation and Usage</strong></p>

-One application that we used to showcase the benefits of MmCows is behavior monitoring.
-Details of benchmarking MmCows for behavior monitoring using various modalities and their combinations are provided in this paper.
+One of the MmCows's applications is behavior monitoring.
+Benchmarking of MmCows for behavior monitoring is discussed in our paper.

 ### Contact us
 <div style="display: flex;">